Seeing in the Dark

-Simeon's subsequent blessing and words to the young mother only furthered this certainty: "This child is destined to cause the falling and rising of many in Israel, and to be a sign that will be spoken against, so that the thoughts of many hearts will be revealed.
-And a sword will pierce your own soul too."(2) To these words as well, Mary and Joseph stood in awe and possibly horror.
+Simeon’s subsequent blessing and words to the young mother only furthered this certainty: “This child is destined to cause the falling and rising of many in Israel, and to be a sign that will be spoken against, so that the thoughts of many hearts will be revealed.
+And a sword will pierce your own soul too.”(2) To these words as well, Mary and Joseph stood in wonder—and likely with worry.

 Perhaps the small excerpts of the many fleeting lives we find throughout the Christian story were meant to capture this very sentiment.
 As the thief peered into the bruised eyes of Jesus on the cross beside him, like Simeon, he saw the salvation of God.
 “Jesus, remember me when you come into your kingdom,” he asked.
 And it was so.